 Apart from the regular biryani whole spice garam masala, this biryani uses ground fresh dry red chilies.

 While one can always cook the Rice separately and layer this biryani, cooking it in the same pot also gives a wonderful texture to the rice.

-This biryani is flavoursome on its own and doesn't actually requires a side dish.
-However, a simple onion raita or the brinjal.
+This biryani is flavoursome on its own and doesn't actually require a side dish.
+However, simple onion raita or the brinjal.

 PIN This for later!

 Ambur Chicken Biryani